evanwherchek/resutailor/README.md

 ## Hosting ResuTailor in the Cloud(Recommended)

 ResuTailor is Dockerized for easy deployment to the cloud.
 This will allow you to have quick access to the application from any device.
-Below are a few resources for hosting Docker applications on the major cloud providers.
+Below are a few resources for hosting Docker applications on major cloud providers.

 <a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-container-image.html">Creating a container image for use on Amazon ECS</a>

 <a href="https://cloud.google.com/run/docs/deploying">Deploying to Cloud Run | Cloud Run Documentation | Google Cloud</a>

 <a href="https://learn.microsoft.com/en-us/azure/container-instances/container-instances-quickstart">Quickstart: Deploy a container instance in Azure using the Azure CLI</a>

+> [!WARNING]
+> If you choose to host ResuTailor on a cloud platform, beware of sharing the URL used to access the application.
+Unauthorized users accessing the application can lead to high server bills and your OpenAI API key being charged.

 ## Usage